tanjil-dev/WikiFilmScraper/README.md

 # WikiFilmScraper

+WikiFilmScraper is a web scraping tool designed to extract film names, links, and details from a Wikipedia page containing a table of films.

+## Features

-- Data WebScrapping from Wikipedia
+- Extracts film names from Wikipedia tables
-- Data Extraction and store into Database(PostgreSQL)
-- RestAPI endpoint
+- Captures links to individual film pages
+- Gathers detailed information about each film
 - Future implementation:
   - UI design and frontend implementation using React.js

 ## Project Setup
 ### Clone the repository & enter inside the project directory